Japanese spurge

 - Is Japanese spurge good for the Colorado Front Range?

-- Yes.
-Japanese spurge is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Japanese spurge is a well-suited groundcover for Colorado's Front Range.

 - How big does Japanese spurge get?